commeta/modxWebpConverter/README.md

 ### The results of testing

-Tested on windows 7 64bit, linux ubuntu 20.04 64bit.
+Tested on Windows 7 64bit XAMPP, linux Ubuntu 20.04 64bit LAMP.
 MODX Revolution 2.7.3-pl!

 Took a selection of jpg & png, 24382 files, 3385MB.